 We all go a little bit crazy around Christmas time!
 It is a time for sales and as more and more companies start rolling out promotions on Christmas Day itself, it has lead to a huge spike in online shopping.

 So what can you do to make sure you stay safe this Christmas?
 The security experts in Radius Technologies have compiled a list of do’s and don’ts to keep you as safe as possible when shopping for that ultimate online bargain!

-A key way to securing yourself online is the use of passwords.
-If possible, try not to use the same password accross all of your online accounts.
-If a cyber criminal gains access to one account, they will try use the same password to gain access to all other accounts.
+A key way of securing yourself online is through the use of passwords.
+If possible, try not to use the same password across all of your online accounts.
+If a cybercriminal gains access to one account, they will try to use the same password to gain access to all other accounts.
 Also, make sure your password is as long and complex as possible e.g. Chr!$Tm@$$8920.
 If needs be, you can always use a password manager.

 A padlock in the search bar means that a website uses an encrypted or secure connection.
 If you are on a site that is looking for personal information but does not have the padlock, we advise you to refrain from giving information.